 Below is a list summarizing factors by which a risk may be classified:

-- Critical risk control gaps have both a high impact and likelihood of damage to the University.
+- Critical risk control gaps have both a high impact and a likelihood of damage to the University.

 - A medium severity risk rating is applied when the impact of a security control gap is high, but because of other mitigating factors, the opportunity to exploit this control gap is low.

-- A low risk rating is reserved for findings that require malicious users to possess special skills or access that are otherwise not easily acquired, and when the impact does not significantly compromise the security of covered data.
+- A low-risk rating is reserved for findings that require malicious users to possess special skills or access that are otherwise not easily acquired, and when the impact does not significantly compromise the security of covered data.

 - Findings that have been rated "For Information Only" are also risks with low impact and likelihood, but do not correspond to any current UC Berkeley policy or other regulatory requirements.